Skip to content ↓

 • To prepare all children for the modern world enabling them to develop and maintain:

-• God mental health including resilience and self-esteem
+• Good mental health including resilience and self-esteem

 • Mutual respect